 - 1. Behind Mary's sacrificial offering, again, there lay the memory of a great and unspeakable mercy.
-If you want to understand this lavish and splendid deed you must read again that eleventh chapter of John's Gospel. - 2.
-It is here John reveals how Lazarus got sick and died; and how at the call of the sisters Jesus came back out of Peraea where He had gone to seek shelter.
-Jesus, not only sympathized with the sisters but restored Lazarus to them alive and well, even after he had been in the grave four days.
+If you want to understand this lavish and splendid deed you must read again that eleventh chapter of St John's Gospel which tells how Lazarus sickened and died; and how at the call of the sisters Jesus came back out of Peraea, where He had gone to seek shelter, and not only sympathized with the sisters but restored Lazarus to them alive and well, after he had been in the grave four days. - 2.
+Ever since that never-to-be-forgotten day, this was the question the one sister had put to the other, "What shall we render unto the Lord for all His benefits toward us?"
+Nothing was too great or good for this mighty Friend Who had done such great things for them.
+And this paragraph tells us their passionate gratitude sought to express itself.